Hadokane/CCI_PP4_Radicool_Store/README.md

 ---

-By establishing the features needed to meet our current user stories, I can now create a Road-Map for hypothetical future updates that would serve to improve the overall features, functions or user experience of this project and it's apps.
+By establishing the features needed to meet our current user stories, I can now create a Road-Map for hypothetical future updates that would serve to improve the overall features, functions or user experience of this project and its apps.

 These updates have been deemed non-essential for an initial "proof-of-concept" build and would simply serve to enhance the core website that is being prioritised at this early stage of development.